xovox/RetroTink-Setup/README.md

 # Requirements

-* Raspberry Pi 2 or newer
+* Raspberry Pi with a full size GPIO
 * A RetroTink!
   * http://www.retrotink.com